Dangerous Goods Requirements

 Dangerous Goods (Hazmat)

-Dangerous goods (also known as hazardous materials or HAZMAT) are products that pose a risk to health, safety, or property during shipping, storage, or handling.
-These goods may contain flammable, corrosive, pressurized, or otherwise harmful substances.Requirements to Sell Dangerous Goods
+Dangerous goods (also known as hazardous materials or hazmat) are products that can harm health, safety, or property during shipping, storage, or handling.
+These goods may contain flammable, corrosive, pressurized, or other harmful materials.Requirements to Sell Dangerous Goods

-Dangerous goods must be stored, handled, labeled, and transported in accordance with all applicable laws and regulations.
-Sellers are required to determine whether their products qualify as dangerous goods.
-Sellers must also ensure that these products are shipped and labeled in a compliant manner.Common examples of dangerous goods include, but are not limited to:
+Dangerous goods must be stored, handled, labeled, and transported according to all applicable laws and regulations.
+Sellers must determine if their products are dangerous goods and ensure they are shipped and labeled correctly.Common examples of dangerous goods include, but are not limited to:

-- Lithium battery products (e.g., laptops, smartphones, power banks)
+- Lithium battery products (for example, laptops, smartphones, power banks)

-- Cosmetics (e.g., perfumes, aerosol sprays, or those that contain alcohol)
+- Cosmetics (for example, perfumes, aerosol sprays, or those that contain alcohol)

 - Household cleaners